• Social

 Patients with excess weight are at a higher risk of being diagnosed with diabetes because they have more fat cells, increasing insulin resistance.
 This results in the body being incapable of regulating blood sugar levels, ultimately leading to type 2 diabetes.

-Studies have found that a 5% increase in weight can lead to a 30% increase in the risk of hypertension.
+Studies have found that even a 5% increase in weight can lead to a 30% increase in the risk of developing hypertension.
 Many theories link obesity and hypertension due to the kidneys not functioning properly since the kidneys play a vital role in filtering the blood.
 The heavier a person is, the less effective their kidneys are at removing excess waste and liquid from the bloodstream, ultimately leading to the buildup of waste in the body.
-Similarly, when the kidneys do not function properly, this organ’s hormones designed to regulate blood pressure are not secreted.
+Similarly, when the kidneys do not function properly, hormones designed to regulate blood pressure are not secreted by this organ.

 Heart disease is commonly associated with cholesterol—a fat-like substance.
 The liver produces a sustainable amount of cholesterol to help the body encourage new cell and hormone growth.
-However, cholesterol is also consumed through fatty foods, resulting in plaque buildup in the artery walls over time.
-As expected, your diet greatly impacts your weight; therefore, overweight individuals are at a higher risk of developing heart disease.
+However, cholesterol is also consumed through fatty foods, which can result in plaque buildup in the artery walls over time.
+As expected, your diet significantly affects your weight; therefore, overweight individuals are at a higher risk of developing heart disease.

+Patients who are overweight are prone to sleep apnea because the soft tissue in their neck blocks the airway, preventing the patient from breathing.
 Having sleep apnea can prevent you from losing weight as well.
-Overweight individuals are more prone to sleep apnea because the soft tissue in their neck blocks the airway, preventing the individual from breathing.
-When you have obstructive sleep apnea, you never reach REM sleep and therefore never get a good night’s rest.
-As a result, you are always tired, which is shown to lead to unhealthy dietary choices.
+When you have obstructive sleep apnea, you never reach REM sleep and therefore never get a goodnight’s rest.
+As a result, you are always tired, leading to patients consuming unhealthy food and drinks.

 Conclusion

-Obesity is associated with many of the leading causes of death, pain, and suffering in America and worldwide.
-We strongly recommend bariatric surgery as a treatment option for patients suffering from obesity.
+Obesity is a crucial driver of many of the leading causes of death, pain, and suffering in America and worldwide.
+We highly recommend bariatric surgery for patients struggling with obesity as a treatment option.